Final Entry Deadline: August 1st, 2025!

 The Anthem Awards 101

-What Type of Work Does It Honor?
+What Type of Work Do We Honor?

-Who Judges the Anthem Awards?
+Who Judges The Anthem Awards?

 Here’s how judging works: Work is judged on its own merits, based on a standard of excellence for each category established by the academy.
 The top scoring entries are determined to be Gold, Silver and Bronze Winners.
 A category may have multiple Winners, or none at all, depending on relevant scoring.
+You can learn more about the judging criteria here.

 Who Has Won an Anthem Award?